PRACHI-MAJGAOKAR/Star-schema-powerbi-project/README.md

 ### Option B: swap in a real public dataset
-If you want a real-world dataset as the anchor and only use the generator for the SCD2 customer-change simulation, these are the strongest fits (search these exact names on Kaggle — I can't guarantee live download links, but these are stable, well-known, frequently-updated datasets):
+If you want a real-world dataset as the anchor and only use the generator for the SCD2 customer-change simulation, these are the strongest fits (search these exact names on Kaggle.
+I can't guarantee live download links, but these are stable, well-known, frequently-updated datasets):

 | Dataset | Rows | Why it fits |